 In Harlem you will experience the cultural diversity of New York and discover the roots of a community in a neighborhood away from the skyscrapers.
 If you also complete the visit with a Gospel Mass, you will stop being a tourist for a while and become a neighbor.
 There are different options both to visit the neighborhood and to attend a Gospel Mass, depending on your time availability.
 Here is my favorite one:

-The best way to immerse yourself in the culture of Harlem is to take a tour of the neighborhood and attend a live Gospel Mass at a local Harlem church.
-For this I recommend this Harlem Gospel Mass tour, which will take you to the heart of an authentic Gospel congregation where you will experience first hand their culture.
+The best way to immerse yourself in Harlem culture is to take a tour of the neighborhood and attend a live Gospel Mass at a local Harlem church.
+For this I recommend this tour of Harlem with Gospel Mass, which will take you to the heart of an authentic Gospel congregation where you will experience first hand their culture.

-On this tour you will visit Harlem landmarks such as the Apollo Theater, the Morris-Jumel Mansion, the oldest house in Manhattan, Sylvan Terrace, a quirky street of identical houses, and the Cotton Club, a nightclub that has hosted historic concerts.
+On this Harlem Sunday Gospel Mass tour you will visit Harlem landmarks such as the Apollo Theater, the Morris-Jumel Mansion, the oldest house in Manhattan, Sylvan Terrace, a quirky street of identical houses, and the Cotton Club, a nightclub that has hosted historic concerts.
 Afterwards, you will visit a local church and experience the gospel live.

 Why I like this tour: Taking a guided tour of the area will help you understand the customs of the locals and enjoy the experience that much more.

 Recommended if... you feel like spending a different day during your trip to New York immersing yourself in the local culture as one of the locals.